joaquinphoenixman/djsbot-commands/README.md

 Quick info

+Things i will do :

-I try my best in every command to explain what each line means and what it does in hopes of people learning something and not just copy pasting Feel free to post issues and if its an actualy issue with the code i will update it
+1. I will explain almost every line in hopes of people learning what the code does
+2. If requested i will update outdated commands from different bots!
+3. I will test each command before posting it, so it does not cause errors!

 Some of the code in here is NOT fully made by me but is updated with a little more content and is explained aswell!

 Things i will not do :

 1. I will not help you set up the commands
 2. I will not show you how to use command handlers
 3. I will not help you with errors